 Glenn was a soloist for the modern-world premiere performance of the rediscovered Mozart orchestration of Handel’s Judas Maccabaeus for John Pryce-Jones and the Halifax Choral Society, broadcast on BBC TV (UK) and on Trio Arts Channel (USA).
-He was also in the team of soloists presenting the premiere performances of the new English translation by Neil Jenkins of Handel's Brockes Passion
+He was also in the team of soloists presenting the premiere performances of the new English translation by Neil Jenkins of Handel's Brockes' Passion.

 In 2012 Glenn was invited to join the vocal ensemble Illustra as an additional member to perform Buxtehude's Membra Jesu Nostri and Purcell's Come ye Sons of Art along with renaissance madrigals and part songs.
-In 2013 he temporarily filled the countertenor/alto position in the four core members performing Buxtehude's Missa Brevis in St John's College Chapel in Cambridge, and giving the world premiere performances of Jill Jarman's Revelation.
+In 2013 he temporarily filled the countertenor/alto position in the four core members performing Buxtehude's Missa Brevis in Cambridge, and giving the world premiere performances of Jill Jarman's Revelation.

-With colleagues he established the early music ensemble, Baroque Encounter, in 2004 to explore two main avenues of performance: costumed period performances of baroque theatrical works; and more intimate chamber music mostly in the form of a trio of counter tenor voice, recorder and harpsichord.
+With colleagues he established the early music ensemble, Baroque Encounter, to explore two main avenues of performance: costumed period performances of baroque theatrical works; and more intimate chamber music mostly in the form of a trio of counter tenor voice, recorder and harpsichord.